503Dev/mapache3d/docs/contributing.rst

 Frontend
 ~~~~~~~~

-The mariner frontend code is largely written in `TypeScript
+The mapache frontend code is largely written in `TypeScript
 <https://www.typescriptlang.org/>`_ with `React <https://reactjs.org/>`_.
 Most
 of the frontend is built with `Material-UI <https://material-ui.com/>`_
 components.
 HTTP requests are made to the backend API endpoints with `Axios